-A. The Babe Ruth Birthplace is located just three blocks west of Camden Street at 216 Emory Street.
+A. The Babe Ruth Birthplace is located just two blocks east of Martin Luther King, Jr. Boulevard at 216 Emory Street.
 It is conveniently located two (2) blocks from Oriole Park at Camden Yards, the Convention Center, two major interstates (83 and 95), Baltimore’s famed Inner Harbor, and several downtown attractions.

-Q. Where should school buses pick up and drop off?
+Q. Where should buses pick up and drop off?